Remember that goal you set at the beginning of the year? The feedback you were given? The plan for where you want to be in 2 years?

 - Celebrating.
 How will you reward yourself when you achieve milestones and goals?
 Who will you celebrate with?

-4. Factor in Trouble.
+4. Anticipate Trouble.
 Things will go wrong.
 You will be thrown off.
 Anticipate obstacles, adapt, find a Plan B, don’t freak out or give up.
 Be on the lookout for top troublemakers:

 - Other people